-Dr Hannah W. Dawson is currently a provisionally registered psychologist, pending full registration with the Psychology Board of Australia, with Forensic Psychology endorsement.
-She is completing a compulsory transitions programme for overseas qualified practitioners, as required by AHPRA.
+Dr Hannah W. Dawson is a Forensic Psychologist, holding full registration with the Psychology Board of Australia, with Forensic Psychology endorsement.
+She has completed a compulsory transitions programme for overseas qualified practitioners, as required by AHPRA.

-Her research focuses upon non-offending partners, personality assessment, and adverse childhood experiences.
-She has published in relation to both offenders and victims, and whilst studying for her first degree, she gained criminological experience working as an Appropriate Adult for Youth Support Services and supporting prisoner rights with the Independent Monitoring Board (IMB) in the UK.
+Her doctoral research focused upon non-offending partners, personality assessment, and adverse childhood experiences, and she has published in relation to both offenders and victims.
+Whilst studying for her first degree, she gained criminological experience working as an Appropriate Adult for Youth Support Services and supporting prisoner rights with the Independent Monitoring Board (IMB) in the UK.

-Hannah works part-time for FCG, undertaking both assessments and individual therapies.
-She spends the remainder of her time working in a community forensic mental health service, delivering therapeutic interventions, assessments and consultation for individuals presenting with mental health challenges, developmental disorder, and personality difficulty.
+Hannah works part-time for FCG, undertaking assessments.
+She spends the remainder of her time working as a therapist in a community setting, delivering interventions, assessments and consultation for individuals presenting with mental health challenges, developmental disorder, and personality difficulty.